 - Kansas: requires compliance with voting system standards required by HAVA.

-Eight states have no federal testing or certification requirements.
-Statutes and/or regulations make no mention of any federal agency, certification program, laboratory, or standard; instead these states have state-specific processes to test and approve equipment (Note that even states that do not require federal certification typically still rely on the federal program to some extent, and use voting systems created by vendors that have been federally certified):
+Eleven states, the American Samoa and Puerto Rico have no federal testing or certification requirements.
+Statutes and/or regulations make no mention of any federal agency, certification program, laboratory, or standard; instead these states have state-specific processes to test and approve equipment.
+(Note that even states that do not require federal certification typically still rely on the federal program to some extent, and use voting systems created by vendors that have been federally certified.)

-- Florida, Maine, Montana, Nebraska, New Hampshire, New Jersey, Oklahoma, and Vermont.
+- American Samoa, Florida, Hawaii, Maine, Mississippi, Montana, Nebraska, New Hampshire, New Jersey, Oklahoma, Puerto Rico, Tennessee and Vermont.

 Some states partner with universities to conduct certification and testing of voting equipment.
 Connecticut law (Conn.
 Gen. Stat.
 Ann. §9-241(b)) allows the Secretary of State’s office to enter into an agreement with a state university to assist with technical reviews, testing and research on certification or decertification of voting equipment, and the development of standards to protect the integrity of voting equipment.
 The Connecticut secretary of state partners with the University of Connecticut’s Center for Voting Technology Research to perform these functions.
 In Indiana, Ball State University’s Voting System Technical Oversight Program (VSTOP) advises the secretary of state on the certification of voting systems in Indiana (Ind.
 Code §3-11-16-4).